Aimable Pélissier: Biography

 After the battles of October and November 1854 before Sevastopol, Pélissier was sent to the Crimea, where on 16 May 1855 he succeeded Marshal Canrobert as commander-in-chief of the French forces before the Siege of Sevastopol.
 His command was marked by relentless pressure of the enemy and unalterable determination to conduct the campaign without interference from Paris.
 His perseverance was crowned with success in the storming of the Tower of Malakoff on 8 September which ended the Siege of Sevastopol, crowning the Anglo-French Crimean War against Russia with victory.
 On the 12th he was promoted to marshal.
 On his return to Paris he was named senator, created Duke of Malakoff (22 July 1856; the only other victory title awarded by Napoleon III, also ducal, was for the victory by Patrice de MacMahon in the Battle of Magenta, in the Italian campaign), and rewarded with a grant of 100,000 francs per annum.

 From March 1858 to May 1859, he was French ambassador in London, but was recalled to take command of the army of observation on the Rhine.
 In the same year, he became Grand Chancellor of the Legion of Honour.
 In 1860, he was appointed Governor-General of unruly colony of Algeria.

-His Excellency the Duke died there in 1864, when the dukedom became extinct.
+Pélissier died there in 1864, when the dukedom became extinct.